Why Gaza’s largest hospital has become the ‘epicenter’ of Israel’s war on Hamas – KION546

 The hospital’s main building has effectively ceased functioning, with doctors working by candlelight and wrapping premature babies in foil to keep them alive – with some warning the situation inside has become “catastrophic.”

-In recent days, the hospital has become a microcosm of the wider war and the rhetoric around it.
+The hospital had become a microcosm of the wider war and the rhetoric around it.
 Palestinians hold up the fighting around Al-Shifa as proof of Israel’s wanton disregard for civilian life in Gaza, while Israel points to the hospital as an example of Hamas’ use of civilians as human shields.

 But the decision by Israeli forces to enter the hospital marks a potential escalatory moment in the conflict which began on October 7, when Hamas militants entered Israel, killing more than 1,200 people and taking over 200 others hostage – the largest such attack on Israel since the country’s founding in 1948.

-More than 11,000 have since been killed by retaliatory Israeli strikes in Gaza, according to the Palestinian Ministry of Health in Ramallah, which draws figures from the Hamas-controlled territory.
+Retaliatory Israeli strikes have killed at least 11,470 people in Gaza, including 4,707 children, according to the Palestinian Ministry of Health in Ramallah, which draws figures from the Hamas-controlled territory.

-Here’s what we know so far about Al-Shifa and the Wednesday raid.
+Here’s what we know so far about Al-Shifa and the raid by the Israel Defense Forces (IDF).

-Khaled Abu Samra, a doctor at the hospital, told CNN they were given 30 minutes’ warning before the Israeli operation on the complex began in the early hours of Wednesday morning.
+Khaled Abu Samra, a doctor at the hospital, told CNN they were given 30 minutes’ warning before Israeli forces raided the complex.

 “We were asked to stay clear of the windows and the balconies.
 We can hear the armored vehicles, they are very close to the entrance of the complex,” he said.

-Note: Editor's note: A version of this story appears in CNN’s Meanwhile in the Middle East newsletter, a three-times-a-week look inside the region’s biggest stories.
-Sign up here.